Temperance movement in the United Kingdom: Later movement and decline

 Temperance fountain at the end of Blackfriars Bridge, London.
 Temperance fountains were installed to encourage people not to drink beer by the provision of safe and free water.

 By the end of the 19th century, it was estimated that about a tenth of the adult population were total abstainers of alcohol.

-The temperance movement received an unexpected boost due to state intervention when the Liberal government passed the Defence of the Realm Act in 1914 at the beginning of the First World War.
-According to the provisions of the Act, pub hours were licensed, beer was watered down and was subject to a penny a pint extra tax.
+The temperance movement received an unexpected boost due to state intervention when the Liberal government passed the Defence of the Realm Act 1914 at the beginning of the First World War.
+According to the provisions of the act, pub hours were licensed, beer was watered down and was subject to a penny a pint extra tax.
 This situation was maintained by the subsequent establishment of the State Management Scheme in 1916 which nationalised breweries and pubs in certain areas of Britain where armaments manufacture was taking place.

 At the same time, there were temperance organisations connected to the labour movement.
 An example would be the Scottish Prohibition Party, founded in 1901 by a communist temperance activist called Bob Stewart, who followed the Labour Party on all other issues.
 It went on to defeat Winston Churchill in Dundee in the 1922 general election.
 There was a Marxist offshoot called the Prohibition and Reform Party, which later became part of the Communist Party of Great Britain in 1920.

 Between the wars, American exponents of the example set to Britain by National Prohibition, such as William "Pussyfoot" Johnson and Mary Harris Armor, toured the country, to be met with derision, and in Johnson's case, violence.
 In the end, the example of the failure of prohibition in America put an end to any remote chance that the temperance lobby would succeed in achieving its aims in the UK.

 In February 1960 Forte applied for a table licence for its new Newport Pagnell services, but after opposition from local vicars, and the Methodist and Baptist churches, and not least the local police, the local magistrates refused the table licence, setting a precedent for all British motorway service stations, to this day.